 Wow you people are wonderful.
 I felt very stupid when I posted the Question on scalp psoriasis but I am amazed at your replies.
 All I can say is thank you all for your responses.
 I have only been going to the same dermatologist for years, perhaps I need to look for a new physician.
 The one I have now just looks quickly at my scalp, mumbles a few words, writes out a script and out the room he goes.
 I can relate to you so very much Happy Maui and I so wish I had a answer to help you.
 You are going through much more than what I am and my heart hurts for you.
 I know people have also given me advice, they mean well, I just listen and do what I have to do for my condition.
 Your responses are just great.
 Thank you again for replying and I agree, it is so good to share our experiences with others who are going through the same ordeal/s in their lives.
 God Bless You all and I wish you all a very healthy and happy New Year.
 You are amazing people

 You may want to try the cucumber aloe oil as a scalp treatment.
 It has bergamot oil in it which is said to help psoriasis.
 Or maybe even straight bergamot oil, I think they sell it at certain vitamin stores.

-Hair type-medium length, dark blonde, wavy, and thick with fine texture.
+Hair type- chin length, dark blonde with highlights, wavy, and thick with fine texture.